 Nestor lives with his father and his mother.
+At home, duties include washing clothes, making beds and cleaning.
 His father is sometimes employed and his mother is sometimes employed.
-Nestor works at home washing clothes, making beds and cleaning.
 There are 2 children in the family.

 Volleyball, playing ball games and running are Nestor's favorite activities.
 In primary school his performance is average and he also regularly attends church activities and camp.